UNSCRIPTED PITCH ACCELERATOR

 No, you must be a legal resident of the United Stated to submit.
 Applicants must also be authorized to work legally in the United States.
 Visa sponsorship is not offered to Accelerator participants.

-The $20,000 goes toward the bolstering of development materials, such as the creation of a series bible, a sizzle reel, more in-depth casting materials and casting reels, etc.
+The $20,000 flat development deal goes toward further development of the development materials, such as the creation of a series bible, a sizzle reel, more in-depth casting materials and casting reels, etc.

 Eligibility